Top 5 Must-See Urban Exploration Sites in Belgium

 Site Features

-• Infrastructure: Treatment rooms, patient rooms, operating theatres.
+• Infrastructure: Treatment rooms, patient rooms, operating theaters.

-• State of Disrepair: Partially ruined, with medical equipment still present.
+• State of disrepair: Partially in ruins, with medical equipment still present.

 • Access: Difficult, some parts are unstable.

 Located in Liège, the Fort de la Chartreuse is a former abandoned military stronghold, used by various armies over the centuries.
-This site, surrounded by vegetation, is a veritable labyrinth of corridors and bunkers that tells the military history of Belgium.
+This site, surrounded by vegetation, is a veritable labyrinth of corridors and bunkers that tells the story of Belgium's military history.

 Site Features